PiyML/EDA_Indian_Kids_Screen_Time/README.md

 ---

-## ✅ To Run This Project
+## To Run This Project

 1. Clone the repo
 2. Open the Jupyter Notebook in a Python environment (Jupyter, Colab, VSCode, etc.)
-3. Run cells in order to reproduce the analysis
+3. Run cells to reproduce the analysis

 ---